Hit and run trial of Red Bull heir Vorayuth Yoovidhya postponed again because he’s ‘sick’

 On the way Vorayuth slammed his Ferrari into a police officer, Pol Snr Sgt Maj Wichian Klanprasert, who was on his motorbike and on the way to a burglary call.

 Vorayuth’s car dragged him down the street until his body and motorbike fell from under the car.
 Vorayuth then fled home and tried to hide the Ferrari, so that police could not find it and accuse him of killing the policeman.

-Since then, however, it has been one pathetic excuse after another as to why this spoiled 27-year-old rich child can’t appear in court.
+Since then, however, it has been one excuse after another as to why this 27-year-old extremely rich man cannot appear in court.